eclipse-iceoryx/iceoryx/iceoryx_binding_c/README.md

-# Ice0ryx C Language binding
+# [NOT YET IMPLEMENTED] Ice0ryx C Language binding

 If you are looking for an example take a look at the [icedelivery on c example](../iceoryx_examples/icedelivery_on_c).